noahgibbs/codefolio_middleman/source/topics/rails/index.html.markdown

 I have fun blog posts about Ruby on Rails, a book about them and many other recommendations.
 Here's a lot of my favourite material on that subject.
 Yes, especially if I wrote it :-)

-Blog Posts:
+Rails Basics and Rails Internals:

-* [Understanding the Structure of Rails](/posts/Understanding-the-Structure-of-Rails/) - an introductory post about how Rails is overall structured
+* [Understanding the Structure of Rails](/posts/Understanding-the-Structure-of-Rails/) - an introductory post about how Rails is structured - the large gems that make up Rails
 * [Where Do I Put My Code in Rails? (updated)](/posts/where-do-i-put-my-code-in-rails-updated/) - my opinions about where to put various kinds of code in the Rails directory structure
+* I spoke in 2013 at Golden Gate Ruby Conference about [The Littlest ORM](https://www.youtube.com/watch?v=Uh5MYvNXt0A) - basically the ORM chapter of Rebuilding Rails, turned into its own short talk
 * [What is Rack?](/posts/What-is-Rack-A-Primer/) - understand the basics of what Rack actually is
 * [No More Requires](/posts/No-More-Requires/) - how Rails skips requires in most cases, and how you can do the same thing via const_missing
 * [Digging Into the Rails Source](/posts/Digging-Into-the-Rails-Source/) - where to start